 Operation Bluestar at the Golden Temple:

 During this period, Sikh extremists were waging a campaign of terror against Hindus and moderate Sikhs in the Punjab.
 Bhindranwale and his following of heavily armed militants holed up in the Akhal Takt, the second-most holy building after the Golden Temple itself.
-The leader himself was not calling for the creation of Khalistan; rather he demanded the implementation of the Anandpur Resolution, which called for the unification and purification of the Sikh community within India.
+The leader himself was not necessarily calling for the creation of Khalistan; rather he demanded the implementation of the Anandpur Resolution, which called for the unification and purification of the Sikh community within Punjab.